use-ink/ink-docs/docs/frontend/getting-started.md

 ### You can now use all the features of useink

-Next, let's learn how to connect to a browser wallet extension...
+Next, you can learn how to [connect to a browser wallet extension](/frontend/connect-wallet), or [see an example dApp](https://github.com/paritytech/useink-kitchen-sink/blob/master/frontend/src/components/pg-home/HomePage.tsx).